-The entrepreneurs among us will appreciate that no business is without its challenges, and the most significant thus far have manifested at the most inopportune times during the scaling-up journey of VivoPower.
-These included the demise of the largest solar company in the world, SunEdison, in April 2016 (which turned solar from a hot sector on the NASDAQ into an unpopular sector making capital raising difficult), Brexit in June 2016 (which created significant foreign currency market volatility), the last-minute withdrawal of a solar contractor in July 2016 (which threatened the build of the NC-31 solar plant), Hurricane Matthew in October 2016 (which impacted the programme for financial close and build of the NC-47 solar plant), and the election of Donald Trump as President of the United States in November 2016 (which made various stakeholders nervous about renewable-energy policy and future opportunities).
+The entrepreneurs among us will appreciate that no business is without its challenges, and VivoPower has been no different, experiencing a number of seemingly insurmountable problems before its IPO and after its IPO.
+Pre IPO, these included the demise of the largest solar company in the world, SunEdison (which turned solar from a hot sector on the NASDAQ into an unpopular sector making capital raising difficult), Brexit (which created significant foreign currency market volatility), the last-minute withdrawal of a solar contractor (which threatened the build of the NC-31 solar plant), Hurricane Matthew (which impacted the programme for financial close and build of the NC-47 solar plant), and the election of Donald Trump as President of the United States in November 2016 (which made various stakeholders nervous about renewable energy policy and future opportunities).
 Post IPO, VivoPower had to contend with Trump’s renewable energy tariffs making solar development less profitable in the US, a badly underperforming stock price as well internal management culture and execution issues and consequential legal cases.
 By the start of the COVID-19 pandemic in February 2020, these issues had left VivoPower with virtually no cash, a long list of overdue creditors and a market capitalisation of less than US$10m.